Rights of nature

 Yaffa Epstein yaffa.epstein@jur.uu.se

-There is a great deal of discussion nowadays about whether nature as a whole or particular natural entities — a mountain, a forest, a river, an endangered species etc. — can be bearers of rights and whether such rights are intrinsic (ascribed to nature for natural entities’ own sake) or conventional (a device to protect human interests and values).
+In light of Ecuador’s constitutional protection for nature’s rights, and laws and court decisions recognizing rights of nature in many other nations, there is a great deal of discussion about whether nature as a whole or particular natural entities — a mountain, a forest, a river, an endangered species etc. — can be bearers of rights and whether such rights are intrinsic (ascribed to nature for natural entities’ own sake) or conventional (a device to protect human interests and values).

 - Ought the rights of nature be constitutionally entrenched?